Cohomology of moduli spaces of Del Pezzo surfaces: Introduction

-In particular, by taking the invariant part we see that the moduli space of unmarked Del Pezzo surfaces has the rational cohomology of a point, recovering Vasiliev's result mentioned before.
-The above representation structure can be used to compute cohomology of various geometric quotients of $\DP_3$, for example by the action permuting the lines in a tritangent trio (see Section \ref{section:anticanonicalsections}).
+Before giving further details about the method of proof, we give some corollaries which exhibit the strength of the decomposition given in Theorem~\ref{theo:cohdp3}.
+First, by taking the invariant part, we see that the moduli space of unmarked Del Pezzo surfaces has the rational cohomology of a point, recovering the following theorem of Vasiliev.
+In combination with a Leray--Hirsch-type result of \cite{peterssteenbrink}, this also computes $\HH^i(\calC_3,\QQ)$.